Chapter 1: "I dreamed I was a butterfly…"

 "Keep your voice down!" hissed Naoto, "Do you want to wake up everyone in the house?"

 "So I'm your second choice?"
-Naoto raised an eyebrow, "Thanks for the vote of confidence,"
+Naoto raised an eyebrow at Teddie, "Thanks for the vote of confidence..."

-Naoto stared blankly, then decided the matter wasn't worth pursuing.
+Naoto stared blankly, then decided that whatever Teddie had said wasn't worth inquiring further.